Mount Makiling

 Rich Flora of Mount Makiling

 With over 2,000 plant species, its flora includes towering narra and molave trees, rare endemic plants like Medinilla magnifica and the foul-smelling Rafflesia manillana, plus abundant orchids, ferns, and epiphytes thriving in its humid, volcanic forests.
-These species highlight why Mount Makiling is a prime conservation area and a candidate for UNESCO Biosphere Reserve status.
+These species highlight why Mount Makiling serves as a prime conservation area and a candidate for UNESCO Biosphere Reserve status.

 A hiker sitting on rocks in a lush, forested trail on Mount Makiling, surrounded by dense green vegetation and a small stream.